 Cold spots have also been reported in various locations throughout the hotel.

-One of the most famous ghosts that people claim to see in the lobby of the Biltmore, as well as on the tenth and eleventh floors, is the ghost of Elizabeth Short, also known as the Black Dahlia.
-Following her murder it has been reported that her ghost enjoyed spending time at the Biltmore.
+One of the most famous ghosts that people claim to see in the lobby of the Biltmore and on the tenth and eleventh floors is the ghost of Elizabeth Short, also known as the Black Dahlia.
+Following her murder, it has been reported that her spirit enjoyed spending time at the Biltmore.

-According to other reports there are young children that haunt the hotel.
-A faceless boy is apparently the ghost present on the roof while a creepy girl wanders the ninth floor.
-On the second floor people sometimes see the ghost of a nurse.
+According to other reports, some young children haunt the hotel.
+A faceless boy is present on the roof while a creepy girl wanders the ninth floor.
+On the second floor, people sometimes see the ghost of a nurse.
+[BOOK A ROOM]